 Returning the Chipper

-Our rental needed to back at the landscape company first thing Monday morning.
+Our rental needed to be back at the landscape company first thing Monday morning.
 Pieter had work, the kids had school so it was up to me to tow it back before going to work myself.
 I left very early and were waiting for them to open their doors and complete the paperwork.
 I was worried about backing up with the chipper (not my strong point), but they were able to unhook it and move it themselves.
 While it was a lot of work, I was pleased with the speedy way we handled everything and getting our yard back to normal.

 We kept a log of the big stumps to use in our outside firepit and needed to put them somewhere to dry.
 I spent the next Saturday moving tree stumps around.
-As with a lot of my cleanup projects, I distracted myself with our ugly firepit.
+As with a lot of my cleanup projects, I got distracted by our ugly firepit.
 We were storing some landscape stones to the side of the house and since this would be a good spot for some of the wood, I had to move them too.
 It made sense to just place them around the firepit to create a more permanent looking one.
 I had to restack them twice, they were not a perfect fit, but it was a good enough one for now.

 Hiding the Wood